About

 color: #ff0000

-The key of items in each section must be unique.
+The keys of items in each section must be unique.
 For example, you can't define 2 nodes with the same name:

 Don't